 Students are expected to be active online every week.
-Students who go more than two weeks without logging in online into Angel without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.
+Students who go more than a week without logging in online into D2L without explanation or notification to the professor are subject to Administrative Withdrawal for non-attendance.

 Scheduling and Due Dates: Flexible Schedule